Written by Callie Radday, Associate Director at Shane Camps & Resorts

 Winter can make staying active a real challenge.
 Just the thought of snow and cold weather probably makes many of us want to curl up in a blanket and never leave the house!
 Working out and staying on track toward your goals suddenly seems harder than ever, but it really doesn’t have to be.
 Winter is the perfect time to not only make the most of your family time, but to find fun ways to keep active together.

 Did you know there are actually many great health benefits to working out in cold weather?
-When exercising in cold weather your body needs to work harder to regulate its internal temperature, which actually helps you to burn a few extra calories.
+When exercising in cold weather your body needs to work harder to regulate it’s internal temperature, which actually helps you to burn a few extra calories.
 Not only that but your heart needs to work even harder to distribute blood throughout the body – making outdoor winter workouts a great way to strengthen your heart and improve your cardiovascular fitness.
 So despite your desire to stay warm and toasty indoors, there are lots of great reasons you should bundle up and head outside.
 Not only that – but snow is pretty beautiful, if I do say so myself.
 Here are 5 fun activities your family needs to try this winter:

 Nervous to try ice skating?
 I know what you’re thinking, you’re worried about falling and looking silly.
 While I can’t promise you this won’t happen – I can encourage to let go of the worrying and just go for it!
 Even if you cling to the wall the whole time, trying new things can be fun.
-Plus if you stick with it and can learn to actually navigate your way around the rink – you will feel so rewarded.
+Plus if you stick with in and can learn to actually navigate your way around the rink – you will feel so rewarded.

 Ice skating is also a great way to discretely teach kids some very valuable lessons.
-They’ll learn to keep getting up no matter how many times they fall.
+They’ll learn to keep getting up no matter how many times the fall.
 Talk about perseverance!
 And as they start to get a bit better, they’ll also feel more confident.
 It’s a win-win.

 If you live in an area that gets a lot of snow each winter, you should definitely invest in a few sleds.
-Kids love the thrill of sledding down a hill so much that they don’t even realize how hard they’re working to climb back up it again and again.
+Kids love the thrill of sledding down a hill so much that they don’t even realize how hard they’re working to climb back up again and again.
 Sledding is a major calorie burner, according to Calorie Lab you can actually burn more than 300 calories during an hour of sledding.
 Talk about a solid workout!

 I personally love to hike and snowshoeing allows you to keep hiking throughout the snowy winter.
 I can only imagine how much better looking the views will be when covered with some beautiful fresh powder.